Substra/substra-documentation/docs/source/operations/howto/sso-oidc.rst

 Set up user creation
 ====================

-When a user first logs in through OIDC, they are assigned a username and a channel.
+When a user first logs in through OIDC, they are assigned a username.

-You must select a channel to which the OIDC users will be assigned with ``oidc.users.channel``.

-The username is based on user email; the ``oidc.users.appendDomain`` flag controls whether email domain is included.
+The username is based on user email. the ``oidc.users.appendDomain`` flag controls whether email domain is included.

+You have two options when it comes to user creation:

+* You can set up a default channel by setting ``oidc.users.channel`` to the name of an existing channel.
+* Alternatively, you can set ``oidc.users.requireApproval`` to ``true``.
+Users created using the OIDC provider of your choice will be visible on the front end waiting approval from an admin.

 Note on user validity
 ---------------------